realcopacetic/skin.copacetic/README.md

 - remove window property hack for music ratings during playback in Omega = <!-- temp fix to account for fact that DecreaseRating won't go lower than 1 for VideoPlayer.UserRating -->
 - https://github.com/jurialmunkey/plugin.video.themoviedb.helper/wiki/Replacing-Extended-Info#direct-call-auto

+**2.6.8**
+- Fix for secondary slideshow time slider

+**2.6.7**
+- All views enabled for favouritesbrowser in Omega https://github.com/realcopacetic/skin.copacetic/issues/202

 **2.6.6**
 - Added second slideshow, configurable in Copacetic skin settings with option to set timers for both so you can switch between slideshows at different times of day.
 Useful e.g. for having kid-friendly slideshow in the daytime then switching to a different slideshow in the evening.